TOEFL 2026 Writing

 Do I need a subject line on the TOEFL email?

 Yes.
-A specific subject line is expected and rewarded.
+A specific subject line is expected and rewarded under the organization dimension.
 It shows the reader what the email is about at a glance.
 Aim for 4 to 8 words identifying the topic.
-Vague subject lines like "Question" or "Email" lose points on the organization dimension.
+Vague subject lines like "Question" or "Email" lose points.

 How is my TOEFL email response scored?

 The Writing section uses AI scoring calibrated to the ETS 2026 rubric.
-Your email receives a raw score of 0 to 5.
+Your email receives a raw score of 0 to 5 based on four dimensions.
 That combines with your Build a Sentence and Academic Discussion scores to produce your Writing section band from 1.0 to 6.0.
 You can practice with the same rubric on PrepDrills TOEFL, where Eppy provides instant feedback.

 What band do I need on Write an Email for competitive universities?